kboshold/smart-commit.nvim/README.md

   -- Disable a task by setting it to false ["some-task"] = false,

+  -- Enable a predefined task with shorthand syntax ["my-predefined-task"] = true,

   -- Extend a predefined task
   ["custom-lint"] = {
     extend = "pnpm-lint",      -- ID of predefined task to extend label = "Custom Linter",   -- Override properties from base task },

-  -- Use shorthand syntax for predefined tasks ["copilot:message"] = true,  -- Enable the predefined copilot:message task
+  -- Use shorthand syntax for built-in predefined tasks ["copilot:message"] = true,  -- Enable the predefined copilot:message task }
-}
 ```